-Observation 2: There is a gain in PSNR by partial recovery of streams, although with a drop in the overall gain, as compared to the case where all descriptions merge at one intermediate node.
+OBSERVATION 2.
+There is a gain in PSNR by partial recovery of streams, although with a drop in the overall gain, as compared to the case where all descriptions merge at one intermediate node.

-The observation 2 raises a question whether, in a large network, where many edge disjoint paths can be found, it is better to keep on increasing the number of descriptions.
+The Observation 2 raises a question whether, in a large network, where many edge disjoint paths can be found, it is better to keep on increasing the number of descriptions.
 An associated question is, whether there is any impact of number of merging points on the end-to-end delay performance.
-We will address these questions in Sections III and IV since it is closely tied to the coding scheme adopted for splitting a stream at the source node.
+We will address these questions in Sections 3 and 4 since it is closely tied to the coding scheme adopted for splitting a stream at the source node.
 We will show that, increasing the number of descriptions merging at an intermediate node beyond a certain value does not increase the PSNR.
 This optimal value of the number of descriptions is the primary input for devising a multipath routing strategy.

-Given a network topology, our routing scheme will proceed by first finding a set of nodes that can be used as the merging points.
-Since it is aware of the optimal number of descriptions to be merged, it can direct the source node to create the right number of descriptions, which is the product of the number of descriptions to be merged at a node and the number of merging points.
+Given a network topology, our routing scheme proceeds by first finding a set of nodes that can be used as the merging points.
+Since it is aware of the optimal number of descriptions to be merged, it can direct the source node to create the right number of descriptions (M), which is the product of the number of descriptions to be merged at a node (N) and the number of merging points (J).
 In the next step, the routing algorithm searches for edge disjoint paths that can carry the descriptions and also ensures that the chosen subset of descriptions converge at the intermediate nodes.
+In practice, in a random network, ensuring merger of certain descriptions at specific intermediate points is challenging.
+As a proof of concept on intermediate recovery, we have considered in this work a regular graph (i.e., a two-dimensional mesh), in which the merging locations can be predecided for a given source-destination pair.
 Figure 4 illustrates the scenario, where we have chosen 4 merging points along the diagonal of a 4×4 mesh.
-Assuming that the number of descriptions to be merged at a join point is 2, there will be 8 descriptions created at the source.
+Assuming that the number of descriptions to be merged at an intermediate point is 2, there will be 8 descriptions created at the source.
 The best routing strategy should find 8 link-disjoint paths for the descriptions before they converge in subsets of 2 at each intermediate merging point.
 In general, the routing algorithm finds a shortest path for each substream towards its chosen intermediate merging point.
 We will show that our technique of finding shortest path in small clusters introduces more merging points in addition to the chosen ones, thereby further aiding the intermediate recovery.

-Fig. 4.
-A 4x4 mesh topology illustrating the choice of merging points (nodes 4, 7, 10, and 13) and possible paths for the descriptions.
-We have considered 8 descriptions with 2 of them merging at a node.
+Figure 4: A 4×4 mesh topology illustrating the choice of merging points (nodes 4, 7, 10, and 13) and possible paths for the descriptions.
+With 2 descriptions merging at each of the intermediate merging point, the total number of descriptions generated is 8.